“Look, if you had one shot or one opportunity to seize everything you ever wanted in one moment, would you capture it or just let it slip?”

 Seeing the Bonne Maman jars at his cousin’s house inspired me to collect the French jam jars to reuse as water and juice glasses.

-I have a set of six that remind me of that year and the friends I made.
+I have a set of eight that remind me of that year and the friends I made.

 One of those lovelies was my friend Megan.

 Megan was truly someone.
 She was a riot, but more than that, she was someone who did.
 She was someone who knew that life is full of little moments and she lived in them.
 She inspired me to explore and find adventure.
 She wasn’t afraid to try something new and set foot on uncharted and less traveled roads.
 She was smart, so wicked fun, and made me laugh in ways like no other.
 She was feisty.
 Some will push down on that quality, but she reminded me that yes, yes!
 Be on fire.
 Be feisty!

 Live and love fiercely.

 Hug your loved ones as much as you can because you never know how long you have.

 P.S.
 This post is in loving memory of my dear friend, Megan (January 8, 1976 – August 23, 2015).
 Blue skies and peace to you, ma chérie. xo.